duthied/Free-Friendika/doc/Install.md

 ### Create a database

 Create an empty database and note the access details (hostname, username, password, database name).
+Generate a strong password, then enter mysql with:

+    mysql

+Then use the following script using the password you just generated:

+    CREATE DATABASE friendicadb;
+    CREATE USER 'friendica'@'localhost' IDENTIFIED BY '<<your mysql password here>>';
+    GRANT ALL ON friendicadb.* TO 'friendica'@'localhost' WITH GRANT OPTION;
+    FLUSH PRIVILEGES;
+    EXIT;

 Friendica needs the permission to create and delete fields and tables in its own database.